-The Searchers.
+The Searchers (John Ford, 1956).
 Such an acknowledged classic that you might forget how many lesser moments it includes.
 The core story of racist Ethan Edwards’ obsessive quest for his “Indianized” niece remains startling and disturbing.
 To say it is John Wayne’s greatest performance is to ignore a lot of other great work on his part, but along with Red River it’s his “darkest” role, and he makes the most of it.
 There are some other fine performances, Ward Bond’s in particular, but there are also some duds … Jeffrey Hunter isn’t the best, pretty much every actor playing an ethnic type is all type and no stereo, Hank Worden’s canny loon is too over the top.
 And the other plotlines are like reverse versions of Kitty Carlisle and Allan Jones in A Night at the Opera … those two stop the comedy dead in its tracks, the “comic relief” scenes in The Searchers do the same thing in the opposite way, stopping the drama for no apparent purpose.
 John Ford has had better success in other movies at portraying community on the frontier, but this time, his characters are caricatures.
 These aren’t nitpicks … if you haven’t seen The Searchers for awhile, you’ll be surprised how much screen time is taken up with the crummier stuff.
-But the iconic scenes overwhelm most concerns.
-I say “most,” because while I’ve always given this movie 10/10, I think I’ll drop that a hair this time around. #7 (yes, 7!) on the They Shoot Pictures, Don’t They list of the top 1000 films of all time.
-9/10.
+But the iconic scenes overwhelm most concerns. #7 (yes, 7!) on the They Shoot Pictures, Don’t They list of the top 1000 films of all time.

 L.A.
-Confidential.
-When I noticed that I had long ago give this movie a rating of 9 on a scale of 10, I was a bit surprised … I remembered liking it, but not THAT much.
+Confidential (Curtis Hanson, 1997).
+When I noticed that I had long ago given this movie a rating of 9 on a scale of 10, I was a bit surprised … I remembered liking it, but not THAT much.
 Well, I just watched it again, and it really is that good.
 Russell Crowe is a very scary force of nature in this one, and it’s easy to forget now that Americans didn't know anything about him at the time.
 Brutal, never boring, with characters who gradually emerge with more depth, not just to serve the plot but because the movie is interested in character. #486 on the TSPDT Top 1000.
-9/10.